 - Loose skin and excess fatty deposits under the chin and jaw can give even a person of normal weight the appearance of a double chin

 The loss of youthful contours in the face can be due to a variety of factors, including heredity, gravity, environmental conditions, and stress.
+Rejuvenation procedures typically performed in conjunction with a facelift are brow lift, to correct a sagging or deeply furrowed brow, and eyelid surgery to rejuvenate aging eyes.

-WHAT A FACELIFT WONT DO
+WHAT A FACELIFT WON'T DO

 As a restorative surgery, a facelift does not change your fundamental appearance and cannot stop the aging process.
 A facelift can only be performed surgically; non-surgical rejuvenation treatments cannot achieve the same results, but may help delay the time at which a facelift becomes appropriate and complement the results of surgery.